WordPress Caching: How to Setup and Clear Your WordPress Cache

 Be careful to only remove cache files to avoid accidentally deleting important data.

-Note: Head to our blog for more information on about how to clear your WordPress cache.
+Note: Head to our blog for more information on how to clear your WordPress cache.

 Benefits of Setting Up WordPress Caching Features